JanuszHain/RxJavaBasics/README.md

 }
 ```

-Note that this interface got only one method (so we know which method hides under lambda).
+Note that this interface has only one method (so we know which method hides under lambda).
 In case of more methods you can't use retrolambda!